trammel/docker-with-supercronic/README.md

 Being based on docker, this allows the cron entries to use docker either inside the container, or more normally communicate with the host docker to execute commands.

-Effectively, this means any docker image can be launched through Supercronic, and then cleaned up later.
+Effectively, this means any docker image may be periodically launched through Supercronic, and then cleaned up later.

+All the examples here assume that the docker host is also used to run the docker images, through mounting of `/var/run/docker.sock`

 The CRONTAB environment variable is used to define the cron for Supercronic.